getporter/operator/CONTRIBUTING.md

 it to the local registry running on the test cluster you have set up for the operator.

-Then set the PORTER_AGENT_REPOSITORY and PORTER_AGENT_VERSION environment variables and deploy the operator to your test cluster:
+Then set the PORTER_AGENT_REPOSITORY and PORTER_AGENT_VERSION environment variables and then use the SetupNamespace target to configure your Kubernetes namespace with a custom AgentConfig that uses your local build:

 ```
 export PORTER_AGENT_REPOSITORY=localhost:5000/porter-agent
 export PORTER_AGENT_VERSION=canary-dev
-mage deploy
+mage SetupNamespace test
 ```